haseeb-cb/fundamentals-of-gis/Content/1_exercise.md

 ### Editing the buildings layer

-9. Let’s now remove a building from the buildings layer that no longer exists and add the arena and some surrounding buildings.
+9. Let’s now **remove a building from the buildings layer that no longer exists and add the arena and some surrounding buildings**.
 This involves editing the tampere_buildings layer.

 10. You may need to enable the *Digitizing Toolbar*, which enables you to edit the vector files.
 To do this, choose *View* -> *Toolbars* and make sure *Digitizing Toolbar* is selected.